chasarooni/the-cooler-lobbier-discord-bot/README.md

 `DISCORD_TOKEN=xxxxx`
 `DISCORD_PREFIX=xxxxx`

-# About lobbyist
+# About  the cooler lobbier

-With lobbyist, you can create a game lobby(or a custom one) for your friends to join.
+With cooler lobbierlobbyist, you can create a game lobby(or a custom one) for your friends to join.
 Once you're ready, lobbyist will ping all your teammates.
+Built by someone who wanted a time scheduler so I created a crappy version of that.

 ## Commands